Gum disease and overall health

 The menopause may affect many parts of a womans’ body and the mouth is no exception.
 If you are menopausal you may notice discomfort in the mouth, including dry mouth, pain and burning sensations in the gum and altered taste, especially salty, peppery or sour.
 In addition, gums may look dry or shiny, bleed easily and range from abnormally pale to deep red.
 Estrogen supplements may help to relieve these symptoms.

 Gum disease, health conditions and lifestyle

-Gum disease and long-term conditions have lots in common in terms of the lifestyle you lead.
+Gum disease and long-term conditions have much in common regarding the lifestyle you lead.

 It is thought that if you don’t take care of your general health, by having a healthy diet, not smoking and doing regular exercise, then you may not be looking after your dental health very much either.
-For this reason, people who may develop chronic conditions such as heart disease, stroke, diabetes, may also be at an increased risk of developing gum disease, because of the lifestyle choices they make.
+For this reason, people who may develop chronic conditions such as heart disease, stroke, and diabetes may also be at an increased risk of developing gum disease because of the lifestyle choices they make.

 How can you prevent gum disease?
 Keep dentists and doctors involved!

 This, of course, is the area for my expert dental colleagues to advise; however, the general consensus on how to care for your gums involve the following: